Yale-NUS course: Schools should not be misused for partisan politics, says Ong Ye Kung

 MP Seah Kian Peng called for more local academics than foreign ones, to "calibrate a right balance", and asked Mr Ong if guidelines will be put in place to address this.

-Mr Ong said MOE is taking various step to encourage more local academics to join universities here, to "make sure we have a strong local core".
+Mr Ong said MOE is taking various steps to encourage more local academics to join universities here, to "make sure we have a strong local core".

 “I would say that it’s not just for locals.
 A foreign faculty can also acquire that sensitivity to our local context.
 It’s not so much a local versus foreign issue, but I think all our institutes will have to understand Singapore’s context and operate within it."